pgRouting/pgrouting/doc/planar/pgr_isPlanar.rst

 plane drawing where each edge is represented by a line segment.

 The main characteristics are:
-  - It will return a bool value depending upon the planarity of the graph.
+  - It will return a boolean value depending upon the planarity of the graph.

-  - Applicable only for undirected graphs.
+  - Applicable only for **undirected** graphs.

   - The graph can be either weighted or unweighted.